COMP SCI 3005 - Computer Architecture

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-- Lectures: 2 hours contact per week
+- Workshops: 2 hours contact per week, plus associated preparation and review

 - Assignment: Approximately 2 to 3 hours per week